Leonas/funlife-server/public/src/core/ui/README.md

                                                             //pressed.
 Transition is the transition to show.

 //Not inspected yet
-.slideTransition(prevPanel,currPanel,go_back)     //initiate a sliding transition .finishTransition(oldDiv)                         //called at end of each transition to hide the old div and reset .update_footer_elements(elements)                 //update the elements in the footer .update_side_menu(elements)                       //update the elements in the side menu                                                            //the doingTransition variable
+.slideTransition(prevPanel, currPanel, go_back)     //initiate a sliding transition .finishTransition(oldDiv)                         //called at end of each transition to hide the old div and reset .update_footer_elements(elements)                 //update the elements in the footer .update_side_menu(elements)                       //update the elements in the side menu                                                            //the doingTransition variable